Kurtalan District

 Kurtalan District is a district of Siirt Province in Turkey.
 The town of Kurtalan is the seat and the district had a population of 60,592 in 2021.
+Its area is 811 km2.

-The district is populated by Kurds.
+The district is populated by Kurds, it used to be called "Garzan" until 1938.
 The current District Governor is Ihsan Emre Aydin.

 Settlements

 The district encompasses two municipalities, fifty-five villages and forty-seven hamlets.